-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish mandatory and guideline values for copper, lead, zinc and faecal coliforms outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area indicated a non-compliace with the shellfish guideline value for faecal coliforms outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme indicate that there are water quality issues within the shellfish area and in some of the waters discharging in the vicinity of this shellfish area
+The results of the WFD monitoring programme indicate that there are water quality issues within the area and in some of the waters discharging in the vicinity of this shellfish area